August 14

 In 2014, Diabetes Care published a study that reports a crucial thing for those with type 2 diabetes – if they drink coffee before they eat, it can lead to higher blood glucose after the meal.

-In addition, it showed that there is an increase in the resistance of insulin, which means that coffee is good for protection against developing T2D.
-But it may be dangerous for people that already have this type of disease.
+In addition, it showed that there is an increase in insulin resistance, which means that coffee is good for protection against developing T2D.
+However, it may be dangerous for people who already have this type of disease.

 Besides caffeine, coffee contains other ingredients as well.
 Some of the ingredients may be the reason why in the 2014 study the coffee showed a protective effect.

-Furthermore, the consummation of caffeinated coffee for a long time may result in changing its effect when it comes to insulin and glucose sensitivity.
+Furthermore, the consumption of caffeinated coffee for a long time may result in changing its effect when it comes to insulin and glucose sensitivity.

 A different study in 2004 took a look at the mid-range impact on healthy people.
-They drank 1 liter of coffee on a daily basis, but later they did not drink this beverage for 4 weeks.
+They drank 1 liter of coffee daily, but later they did not drink this beverage for 4 weeks.

-In the end, the researchers found that people that consumed coffee actually end up having higher amounts of insulin than those that did not.
+In the end, the researchers found that people who consumed coffee ended up having higher amounts of insulin than those who did not.

 That happened even when there was fasting.
 When someone has T2D, the body attempts to produce more insulin to clear the sugar from the bloodstream.